EfiSiapiti/rp-audit/README.md

     control: a rejected finish with the reason is the enforcement signal.

   So one row tells the whole story: **advertised → selected → server verdict**.
-A rejected registration is still fully recorded. `adv_algs` comes from the client-side options the hook saw; `adv_algs_server` is the same list read from the RP's begin-response on the wire.
+A rejected registration is still fully recorded.

 The ledger is the source of truth; the CSV is a projection.
 Re-running `python -m src.sync_selected_status_notes` reprojects the same `adv_*` columns from the